AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/sharepoint-modules.md

 * [Get a file](#get-a-file)
 * [Watch folder items](#watch-folder-items)

-#### Create a file
+#### Get Changes

-This action module creates a new file in SharePoint.
+This module returns changes that have been made in SharePoint.

 <table style="table-layout:auto">
  <col>